Dr. Jennifer Maddrell

 About the instructor

-Dr. Jennifer Maddrell is the founder and President of Designers for Learning, and holds a PhD in Instructional Design and Technology, as well as a MS in Instructional Systems Technology and MBA in Strategic Management and Marketing.
-Jennifer designed and is facilitating this Design Sprint pro bono to help support Designers for Learning and the important social causes the nonprofit targets.
+Dr. Jennifer Maddrell is the founder and Executive Director of Designers for Learning, and holds a PhD in Instructional Design and Technology, as well as a MS in Instructional Systems Technology and MBA in Strategic Management and Marketing.
+Jennifer designed and is facilitating this Design Challenge pro bono to help support Designers for Learning and the important social causes the nonprofit targets.

 If you have questions about this course, please contact Designers for Learning.
 Thank you!

 4.9 billion potential learners have a mobile device.